 What sort of things can Career Services help me with?

-Though we put on an annual career fair, make videos, and do seminars and workshops, the bread and butter of this office is RESUMES!!
+Though we do seminars and workshops, record podcasts and make videos, the bread and butter of this office is RESUMES!!
 However, we’ve also have been known to help you spiff up your cover letter, do mock interviews (in which you are not mocked), provide sartorial counseling (help you figure out what to wear) and try to keep you from freaking out in general.

 How do I get help from Career Services?